 To further customize a popup menu, you can specify a label to display if the value of the dynamic variable is not one of the values listed in the second argument.
 You do so via the optional third argument.

 Finally, the fourth argument can specify an arbitrary display for the PopupMenu when no one is clicking on it.
 Using the fourth argument will prevent the menu from drawing any of the system-specific hints that it would otherwise use, like a control frame or color, so it is up to the developer to make the user want to click on the custom display.

-There is another kind of menu whose purpose is not to provide a radio button like choice, but rather to perform the action associated with the selected item.
-In Mathematica, this construct is known as ActionMenu.
+There is another kind of menu whose purpose is not to provide a radio button-like choice, but rather to perform the action associated with the selected item.
+In the Wolfram Language, this construct is known as ActionMenu.
 You can think of ActionMenu as a sort of multi-button that evaluates one of several functions depending on which menu item you choose.
-It also has some of the same caveats as were discussed for Button, such as its action being effectively invisible except for side effects.
+It also has some of the same caveats as were discussed for Button, such as its action's being effectively invisible except for side effects.

 Note that the syntax for ActionMenu uses RuleDelayed () to prevent the actions from evaluating until they are actually chosen by the user.
 That means that, unlike PopupMenu, specifying labels is not optional for ActionMenu—they are an integral part of the syntax.

 ActionMenu also has an Appearance option that can be used to change the overall display of the menu.
 Here is a simple Manipulate that demonstrates some of the more useful appearances.